Raimo33/ft_transcendence/README.md

 ### Responsibilities
 - **Reverse Proxy**: Routes incoming requests to the appropriate backend services, reducing backend exposure.
 By acting as a reverse proxy, it is the only service exposed to the outside, minimizing the overall attack surface and enhancing system security.
-- **WebSocket Handling**: Manages persistent connections for real-time data exchange, such as game state updates or player interactions.
+- **WebSocket Handling**: Manages persistent connections for real-time data exchange, such as match state updates or player interactions.
 - **SSL Termination**: Offloads the overhead of encrypting and decrypting HTTPS traffic from backend services, improving overall performance and security.
 - **General Rate Limiter**: Protects the system from abuse or denial-of-service attacks by controlling the overall rate of incoming requests, rather than applying limits on a per-resource or per-user basis.
 - **API Calls Caching**: Temporarily stores responses for frequently accessed API endpoints, reducing the load on backend services and improving response times for users.